vanderbilt-data-science/dgx-user-guide/README.md

 6. Log in to the VPN

-7. Log in to the DGX (instructions available on the using-docker-jupyter.md file)
+7. Log in to the DGX (instructions available on the [Running Jupyter Notebooks on the DGX](using-docker-jupyter.md) file

 8. Set up and run a Docker container on the DGX